EmperorCookie/wildstruck/README.md

 This tool is a sort of middleground between both options.
 You draw your map in any paint program and the let Wildstruck generate your terrain for you.

+# Installation

+Find the [latest release](https://github.com/EmperorCookie/wildstruck/releases) and download `wildstruck.zip`.
+There is no installation, the executable can just be ran.

+To install the Python library, use `pip install wildstruck`.

 # Usage

 Execute "wildstruck.exe" in a command-line to see the help.